baublet/wp-twig-loop-shortcode/README.md

 # Changes

+## TODO
+* Separate the admin menu markup and CSS in a more elegant manner
+* Update the way this plugin loads to use a global registry so that we don't pollute the global namespace, so we can load Twig only when we need it, and so we only have to load shortcodes we need.
+This is a fairly large project that is unnecessary with the use of caching, but it would be useful to do it for shared hosting environments with low memory and/or no caching abilities.

 ### July 12, 2016

 Updated code comments and separated the backend interface into its own folder from the main LSC  files.